GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Media_Ecology/S01E03_Media_Ecology.md

 Last episode ended with Air Force One going to Vegas, but Carol in this episode is not on Air Force One.
 Yet, her compansion / chaperone is back.
 And public show previews have depicted Carol driving up to a hotel in Vegas.

 In Stephen King's "The Stand" science fiction / mythology story, a virus outbreak on a military base of USA government escapes - like the rat bite.. through breach of the protective lab gear.
-And a man free will *does ask for a nuclear bomb* weapon.
+And a man free will *does ask for a nuclear bomb* weapon.... setting: Vegas.
+Also in greater context, Fallout TV show season 2 is going to Vegas (and has Elvis references, and Air Force One choose Vegas hotel as a destination for Elvis fame).
+Mass man / hive mind / media ecology mindsets.